void

 A satirical masterpiece

-Around February/March 1921 he hit on the idea to re-kindle his soldier Švejk, now in the form of a novel, and he started to write The Good Soldier Švejk, a book that was planned in six parts.
-The first part and at least the first chapter of the second was completed in Žižkov and was initially sold in installments.
-Although The Good Soldier Švejk sold well it was only after Švejk was performed on stage from 1 November 1921 onwards that glowing reviews first appeared in influential newspapers.
-Max Brod, Ivan Olbracht, and Alfred Fuchs were the first enthusiastic reviewers.
-Soon after Hašek signed a contract with the publisher Adolf Synek.
+Around February/March 1921, Hašek hit on the idea to re-kindle his soldier Švejk, now in the form of a novel, and he started to write The Good Soldier Švejk, a book that was planned in six parts.
+The first part and at least the first chapter of the second was completed in Žižkov and was initially sold in instalments.
+Although The Good Soldier Švejk sold well, glowing reviews appeared in influential newspapers only after Švejk was performed on stage from 1 November 1921 onwards.
+Max Brod, Ivan Olbracht, and Alfred Fuchs were the first enthusiastic reviewers, and the good reviews no doubt contributed to Hašek signing a contract with the publisher Adolf Synek.

-Already before the novel's November 1921 breakthrough (on 25 August), Hašek had moved to Lipnice where he completed part two, wrote part three, and started on the fourth part of The Good Soldier Švejk.
-Unfortunately, his health took a downward turn, the hard life had taken its toll and he had also become dangerously overweight.
-Jaroslav Hašek never managed to complete the fourth part of his epic novel and died on 3 January 1923.
+Before the breakthrough of The Good Soldier Švejk in November 1921, Hašek had moved to Lipnice (on 25 August 1921), where he completed Part Two, wrote Part Three, and started on the fourth part of The Good Soldier Švejk.
+Unfortunately, his health took a downward turn; the hard life had taken its toll, and he had also become dangerously overweight.
+Jaroslav Hašek never completed the fourth part of his epic novel and died on 3 January 1923.
 The causes of death were stated as pneumonia and heart failure.
-The belief that he drank himself to death is widespread and though alcohol was not the primary cause of death, it was surely a contributing factor.
+The claim that he drank himself to death is widespread, and though alcohol was not the primary cause of death, it was undoubtedly a contributing factor.

-Jaroslav Hašek is the subject of a number of biographies, although most of them are available exclusively in Czech.
-Autobiographical material is almost non-existent, apart from those elements of his own life that he frequently mixed into his writing.
-This information should be viewed with skepticism, as Hašek was an accomplished mystificator who mixed facts, half-facts, and inventions in a convincing manner.
-Almost all that is known about him today is therefore based on the accounts from people who knew him and material from various archives and newspapers.
+Jaroslav Hašek is the subject of several biographies, although most are available exclusively in Czech.
+Autobiographical material is almost non-existent, apart from those elements of his life that he frequently blended into his writing, both in The Good Soldier Švejk and his numerous short stories.
+This information must however be viewed with scepticism, as Hašek was an accomplished mystifier who convincingly mixed truth, half-truths and lies.
+Almost all that is known about him today is, therefore, based on the accounts from people who knew him and material from various archives and newspapers.
+The material that his friends-biographers wrote is often unreliable because the source often was Hašek himself.
+In addition, some of them tended to embellish the stories.

-A rare but valuable book is Emanuel Frynta’s Hašek, the Creator of Schweik.
-It comes with many illustrations and has been competently translated into English.
-It focuses more on the artistic view of the author, rather than the biographical details that other biographies lean towards.
+A rare, but valuable, book is Emanuel Frynta’s Hašek, the Creator of Schweik.
+It comes with many illustrations and is competently translated into English.
+It focuses on the artistic view of the author rather than the biographical details that other biographies lean towards.

-There is also literature about Jaroslav Hašek in German, for instance, the well-documented but slightly speculative Der Vater des braven Soldaten Schweik by Gustav Janouch (1966).
+There is also literature about Jaroslav Hašek in German, for instance, the well-documented but speculative Der Vater des braven Soldaten Schweik by Gustav Janouch (1966).
+Furthermore, Jan Berwid-Buquoy has written two books in German about Hašek.
+These are works that are entertaining but of dubious veracity.

 Literature